 Sometimes I do serve new foods and ask everyone to try it.
 But I don’t regularly serve steamed broccoli or carrots because my kids don’t like them.
 I’m also not cooking a turkey breast or steak for them to spit it back out and throw it away!

 Stick with what they like and make it as healthy as possible.
-For example, we have chicken nuggets regularly, but I bake them instead of frying them and limit their portion sizes.
+For example, we have chicken nuggets regularly, but I bake them or air fry them instead of deep frying them and limit their portion sizes.

 Also, I don’t add butter to their vegetables if they’ll eat them without.
 And juice and sugary items like pop tarts and cookies should be special treats.

 And serve milk at every meal, but not in between.
 Serving milk all day long gets expensive, and fills their bellies with liquid instead of a variety of foods and nutrients.